fernandaroeg/RoDaAd_ROS/odom_data_adapter/README.md

 # Odom Data Adapter

 This node subscribes to the topic "g_truth/Pose" previously recorded in a bag file using the groundtruth_adapter code.
 It adds noise to the groundtruth data in order to simulate odometry noise.
-The ouput has the following data:
+The node publishes the following topics:

 -**odom:** Ros odometry message containing pose, pose covariance and twist